awsdocs/amazon-ecr-user-guide/doc_source/registry-settings.md

 # Private registry settings<a name="registry-settings"></a>

-Amazon ECR uses **registry settings** to configure features at the registry level\.
+Amazon ECR uses private registry settings to configure features at the registry level\.
 The private registry settings are configured separately for each Region\.
+You can use private registry settings to configure the following features\.
++ **Registry permissions**—You can use your registry permissions policy to grant permissions to an AWS principal to the replication and pull through cache features\.
+For more information, see [Private registry permissions](registry-permissions.md)\.
++ **Pull through cache rules**—You can create pull through cache rules to cache images from an external public registry in your Amazon ECR private registry\.
+For more information, see [Using pull through cache rules](pull-through-cache.md)\.
-Currently, the only registry setting is the replication setting, which is used to configure cross\-Region and cross\-account replication of the images in your repositories\.
-For more information, see [Private image replication](replication.md)\.
++ **Replication**—You can configure repositories for either cross\-Region or cross\-account replication\.
+For more information, see [Private image replication](replication.md)
++ **Scanning configuration**—By default, your registry is enabled for basic scanning\.
+You may enable enhanced scanning which provides an automated, continuous scanning mode that scans for both operating system and programing language package vulnerabilities\.
+For more information, see [Image scanning](image-scanning.md)\.